 Internet Art can take a variety of forms: websites; e-mail projects; Internet-based original software projects (sometimes with games); networked installations; interactive and/or streaming video, audio, or radio works.
 It can also take on a social performances networked by multi-user domains.
 At the turn on the 20th century virtual worlds such as Second Life became very popular.
 So-called Offline events have included Alexei Shulgin‘s Vienna performance , Real Cyberknowledge for Real People (1997).
 Shulgin printed out copies of Beauty and the East’ / ZKP4, published online and also distributed by hand on the streets of Vienna.
 Internet art overlaps with other computer-based art forms such as new media art, electronic art, software art, digital art, telematic art and generative art.

 One development was a social space called “We Are Data,” produced by the game design firm, UbiSoft.
-The site contains three interactive maps of London, Paris, and Berlin, on which appears the live movement of public transit (trains and subways), traffic lights, and public bicycles.
-You can also click tweet and Instagram icons to see images, messages from individuals who have volunteered to participate.
-This site was recently removed from the Internet, but here is a video about it: https://youtu.be/VjtlG5ElwDk
+The site contained three interactive maps of London, Paris, and Berlin, on which appeared the live movement of public transit (trains and subways), traffic lights, and public bicycles.
+You can also click Tweet and Instagram icons to see images, messages from individuals who have volunteered to participate.
+This site was recently removed from the Internet, but here is a a link to video about it: https://youtu.be/VjtlG5ElwDk

 Continue to biographies of Neo-Conceptual Artists on this Biographies menu: http://aaep1600.osu.edu/book/menu1990s.php

 Music in the 1990s: Grunge

 Watch this video on the top 10 Grunge Bands.
 Note that some of these bands have more than one classification.
 Link to this video at: https://youtu.be/c91dmwxaiig